-While the Bible does not give Joshua’s age, Jewish history sets his age at 83 at the time Moses’ death.
-The Bible does explicitly notes that he died at the age of a hundred and ten years.
+While the Bible does not give Joshua’s age, Jewish history sets his age at 83 at the time of Moses’ death.
+The Bible does explicitly note that he died at the age of a hundred and ten years.
 Moses had asked God to appoint a man to lead the Israelites after his death.
 So God told Moses to commission Joshua as the people’s leader.
 (Numbers 27:15-21) After the death of Moses, Joshua led the Israelites across the Jordan River where they took possession of the promised land.

 Notice that in each of these Old Testament examples, emphasis even in old age was fulfilling kingdom purpose.
 As a matter of fact, God seemed to prefer to use the men at an older time in their lives.

 In reviewing the New Testament, most Christian leaders and apostles were martyred before they grew old.
 The apostle Paul is reported to have been martyred at around sixty or sixty-one.
 John was the only apostle who is believed by some (disputed by others) to have died at an old age after being freed from the island of Patmos.
 The Book of Revelations was believed to have been written during Apostle John’s imprisonment on the island of Patmos during the reign of the Roman emperor, Domitian, AD 81-96.
 John is believed, by some sources, to have died in 100 AD at the age of 93 or 94.
 Thus, he would have been in his seventies or older when he wrote the Book of Revelations.